WESTERN CIVILIZATION 104A--SELF-PACED

 INSTRUCTIONS:

 5. Again let me state that your exams MUST be mini-term papers.
 A term-paper is generally 25 to 30 pages.
-So I will let you decide what a mini-term paper is, but you can be sure it not 2 or 3 pages.
+So I will let you decide what a mini-term paper is, but you can be sure itis not 2 or 3 pages.

-6. Your grade will be an exact average of three exams and the sum total of ten two-page reaction papers (worth 10 points each).
+6. Your grade will be an exact average of three exams and the sum total of ten two-page reaction papers (worth 10 points each).Translation--I will add up the four grades and divide by four.
+Grades are standard, eg. 89.6 to 100 is an A.

 COURSE OBJECTIVES